-Slightly elevated blood glucose levels increase risk of heart diseaseJune 11th, 2012 in Cardiology /
+Slightly elevated blood glucose levels increase risk of heart diseaseJune 11, 2012 in Medicine & Health / Cardiology

 New research from the University of Copenhagen shows that even slightly higher levels of glucose in the blood noticeably increase the risk of ischemic heart disease.
 The study involves more than 80,000 people and has just been published in the well-reputed Journal of the American College of Cardiology.

 It is not only diabetics who risk heart-related problems resulting from lifelong above-average blood glucose levels.
 New research from the University of Copenhagen shows that even a slightly elevated level of blood glucose in non-diabetic people results in a conspicuously greater risk of ischemic heart disease.

 "We know that diabetics and people with high cholesterol levels are prone to ischemic heart disease, but our study also made it possible to look at blood glucose level in isolation.
 It is surprising that even a slightly higher blood glucose value appears to be dangerous over a longer period and that sugar alone makes a negative difference," says Marianne Benn, chief physician at Copenhagen University Hospital and associate professor at the University of Copenhagen.